-The intent of Performance Measure 4.1 is to ensure that Certified Organizations use the best scientific information available to inform their action at multiple scales, for the purposes of biodiversity conservation.
-The individual indicators specify how this should be executed.
+The intent of Performance Measure 4.1 is to ensure that SFI Certified Organizations utilize the best available scientific information to inform action at multiple scales, for purposes of biodiversity conservation.
+The individual Indicators specify the means by which this should be executed.

 Several indicators suggest the use of best scientific information.
-This is intended to drive the utilization of credible sources to determine landscape-level priorities, facilitate assessments, and ultimately maximize the potential of the managed area to contribute to landscape level biodiversity, within the context of management objectives.
-Credible sources of science information include (but are not limited to) The Nature Conservancy ecoregional plans, NatureServe biodiversity metrics, and others.
+This is intended to drive the utilization of credible sources to determine landscape level priorities, to facilitate assessments and ultimately to maximize the potential of the managed area to contribute to landscape level biodiversity, within the context of management objectives.
+Credible sources of science information could include (but are not limited to) The Nature Conservancy ecoregional plans, NatureServe biodiversity metrics, or other credible sources.

-Assessments conducted under Performance Measure 4.1, or any assessments consulted to meet the requirements of Performance Measure 4.1, should inform efforts to maintain or advance biodiversity conservation at multiple scales, including landscape scale.
-Indicator 4.1.3 references documentation of biodiversity at landscape and ownership levels, and incorporation of such documentation "to ensure the contribution of the managed area to the diversity of conditions that promote biodiversity."
-Such documentation is increasingly available through remote sensing sources, NatureServe biodiversity metrics (a project of SFI), The Nature Conservancy, Forest Inventory and Analysis (U.S.), and/or Canadian Forest Service.
-It may be possible for a Certified Organization to develop its own documentation of diversity at this scale, though credibility is likely enhanced by participating in a broader collaborative process.
+Assessments conducted under Performance Measure 4.1, or any assessments consulted to meet the requirements of 4.1, should inform efforts to maintain or advance biodiversity conservation at multiple scales, including landscape scale.
+Indicator 4.1.3 suggests the need for documentation of biodiversity at landscape and ownership levels, and incorporation of such documentation "to ensure the contribution of the managed area to the diversity of conditions that promote biodiversity."
+Such documentation is increasingly available through remote sensing sources, NatureServe biodiversity metrics (a project of SFI), The Nature Conservancy, Forest Inventory and Analysis (US) and/or Canadian Forest Service (Canada).
+It also may be possible for a Certified Organization to develop its own documentation of diversity at this scale, though credibility is likely to be enhanced by participating in a broader collaborative process.

-To achieve the intended goal of contributing to biodiversity conservation at landscape scale, managers will need to evaluate the required "documentation of biodiversity at landscape and ownership/tenure levels" in the context of their own management strategies and objectives, to determine whether there may be opportunities to fill gaps in their biodiversity outcomes, or to provide certain forest composition, age-classes, or conditions that may be lacking on the landscape.
-Indicator 4.1.4 cites "planning and priority-setting efforts" to help managers understand conservation priorities that have been independently and scientifically established, and "incorporating results" into their own planning.
-Indicator 4.1.4 provides a list of credible sources to aid in that process - these sources often intersect or dovetail with the landscape biodiversity assessments noted above.
+To achieve the intended goal of contributing to biodiversity conservation at landscape scale, managers will need to evaluate the required "documentation of biodiversity at landscape and ownership/tenure levels" in the context of their own management strategies, to determine if there may be opportunities to fill gaps in biodiversity outcomes, or to provide certain forest composition, age-classes or conditions that may be lacking on the landscape.
+The "planning and priority-setting efforts" cited in Indicator 4.1.4 are intended to be informative to this effort, by helping managers understand conservation priorities that have been independently and scientifically established, and "incorporating results" into their own planning.
+The list of credible sources for such analyses provided in 4.1.4 is intended to aid in that process - these sources often intersect or dovetail with the landscape biodiversity assessments noted above.

-One example of a credible prioritization effort at large scale is the "Forests for the Birds" project, collaboratively developed by SFI, the American Bird Conservancy, and multiple Certified Organizations.
-The results of this project should be considered appropriate to meet the intent of Indicator 4.1.4 by informing management strategies for the conservation of wide-ranging bird species.
+Another credible prioritization effort at large scale is the "Forests for the Birds" project, collaboratively developed by SFI, the American Bird Conservancy, and multiple Certified Organizations.
+Incorporation of the results of this project should be considered appropriate to meet the intent of Indicator 4.1.4 by informing management strategies for conservation of wide-ranging bird species.

-A credible analysis of the contributions of a given managed area to biodiversity conservation may contain certain commonly understood forest metrics, such as stand age and size-class distribution.
-Certain imperiled species, such as the Red Cockaded Woodpecker (in the U.S. South), may have life cycle requirements related to tree size and distribution - in this case, larger diameter trees.
-Analysis and planning therefore could include an assessment of the range maps or habitat prediction models of species that may be dependent on such conditions.
-In this way, managers can develop strategies to enhance habitat for species with known requirements, and potentially elevate the contribution of their managed area toward landscape goals within the context of overall management objectives, using well-established metrics beyond just the forest cover type.
+Certain commonly understood forest metrics, such as stand age, and size-class distribution, can be valuable elements of credible analyses to better understand the contributions of a given managed area to biodiversity conservation.
+Certain imperiled species, such as Red Cockaded Woodpecker (in the US South), may have life cycle requirements related to tree size and distribution - in this case, larger diameter trees.
+Analysis and "incorporation" therefore could include assessment of range maps or habitat prediction models of species that may be dependent on such conditions.
+In this way, managers can develop strategies to enhance habitat for species with known requirements, and potentially elevate the contribution of their managed area toward landscape goals, using well-established metrics beyond just the forest cover type.